benmarwick/ctv-archaeology/README.md

 - [ArchaeoPhases](https://cran.r-project.org/package=ArchaeoPhases) provides statistical tools to analyze and to estimate archaeological phases from the posterior distribution (i.e. MCMC samples) of a sequence of dates.
 Includes testing procedures to check the presence of a gap between two successive phases or periods.
 -    Various R functions for Luminescence Dating data analysis are in the [Luminescence](http://cran.rstudio.com/web/packages/Luminescence/index.html) package (including radial plotting) and in the [numOSL](https://cran.r-project.org/web/packages/numOSL/index.html) package, including equivalent dose calculation, annual dose rate determination, growth curve fitting, decay curve decomposition, statistical age model optimization, and statistical plot visualization.
 -    The [archSeries](https://github.com/davidcorton/archSeries) makes chronologies from information from multiple entities with varying chronological resolution and overlapping date ranges
+-    The [ADMUR](https://github.com/UCL/ADMUR) package provides tools to directly model underlying population dynamics using chronological datasets (radiocarbon and other) with a variety of models, including Continuous Piecewise Linear (CPL) model framework, and model comparison framework using BIC.
 - For time series analysis using calendar dates, [zoo](https://cran.r-project.org/package=zoo) and [padr](https://cran.r-project.org/package=padr) are useful.